dmcbee1/Bacillus-Paper/README.md

   6.5	Piv	12	287.069				435.0979	4.029	6798	2444
   7.5	Piv	12	287.069				435.0979	4.029	22043	7916
   6.5	Piv	12	287.069				435.0979	4.022	7291	2402

+PNP_nitrophenol_Assay <- Processes an Excel data file containg absorbace values, processes   triplicate readings, and then generates growth curve plots with options for visualizing the  data in different ways.

+  Data Import:
+  Replace the placeholder '' in the read_excel function with the path to your Excel data      file.
+  Set the working directory where output files will be saved using the setwd function.

+  Customization:
+  Update triplicate_names to represent the names/labels of your triplicates.
+  Choose a color palette by adjusting the palette_names variable.
+  If necessary, adjust the data extraction and visualization functions for specific needs.